 Professor Tarzi’s research and teaching interests include the impact of economic globalization and multi-national corporations on world affairs, international investment and political-economic risk analysis, international relations theory, emerging markets, problems of the developing world, and the international relations of the Middle East.

-Dr. Tarzi’s 35 refereed journal articles have appeared in publications such as the Journal of International Studies, International Journal of World Peace, Journal of Third World Studies, Asian Survey, International Relations, International Third World Studies Journal and Review, Asian Economic Review, Journal of Racial Studies, Journal of Social, Political and Economic Studies, Journal of International Relations and Development, Indian Journal of Politics, and the Journal of Government and Political Studies.
+A recipient of the 2000 Caterpillar Inc. New Faculty Achievement Award for Scholarship, Dr. Tarzi’s 35 refereed journal articles have appeared in publications such as the Journal of International Studies, International Journal of World Peace, Journal of Third World Studies, Asian Survey, International Relations, International Third World Studies Journal and Review, Asian Economic Review, Journal of Racial Studies, Journal of Social, Political and Economic Studies, Journal of International Relations and Development, Indian Journal of Politics, and the Journal of Government and Political Studies.

 The Morgan Chair in International Economic Affairs plays a substantial role in assisting Bradley’s globalization and diversification efforts through curriculum design, teaching, research and campus-wide and community activities.
 The endowed chair was established by Lee L. Morgan, retired chairman and chief executive officer of Caterpillar, Inc., in 1992.